FreeFem/FreeFem-doc/source/documentation/mesh-generation.rst

 The command *trunc*
 '''''''''''''''''''

-This operator have been introduce to remove peace of mesh and split all element or for a particular label element The three named parameter
+This operator have been introduce to remove a piece of mesh or/and split all element or for a particular label element The three named parameter
 - boolean function to keep or remove elements
 - :freefem:`split=` sets the level n of triangle splitting. each triangle is splitted in n × n ( one by default)